protonemedia/laravel-splade-docs/form-file.md

     ->middleware(HandleSpladeFileUploads::for('photo'));
 ```

-The last option is to use [Form Request](https://laravel.com/docs/9.x/validation#form-request-validation).
+The last option is to use a [Form Request](https://laravel.com/docs/9.x/validation#form-request-validation).
 Then, you only have to implement the `HasSpladeFileUploads` interface and use the `file` validation rule.
 Splade will automatically extract the keys from the rules.

 ```php
 use Illuminate\Foundation\Http\FormRequest;